-We also considered the Company's closing stock price which ranged from \$0.12 to \$1.50 per share over the three fiscal years ended June 30, 2015 (\$0.27 as of June 30, 2015).
+We also considered the Company's closing stock price which ranged from \$0.12 to \$1.35 per share over the three fiscal years ended June 30, 2016 (\$0.68 as of June 30, 2016).
 While the stock price could be an indicator of impairment, we believe that it is not an appropriate measurement of value for Point.360 since market fluctuations (both increases and decreases) are often short term in nature, and the stock is thinly traded, can fluctuate widely on very low volume, and there is no significant institutional ownership.
-We believe the appraisals and cash flow are the more relevant indicators.
+We believe the equipment and real estate appraisals are the more relevant indicators.

-We have also considered the evolution of our past production work from physical to file-based formats.
+We have also considered the evolution of our production work from physical to file-based formats.
 This trend is expected to continue, and we have taken and will continue to take, steps to consolidate facilities and realign capabilities which have enhanced operating cash flow.
-While this evolution will create uncertainties which may result in a material future impairment, we do not believe such impairment exists, and that further impairment testing is not required, for the year ended June 30, 2015.
+While this evolution will create uncertainties which may result in a material future impairment, we do not believe such impairment exists, and that further impairment testing is not required, for the year ended June 30, 2016.